 "Dr Laura....I'm trying stop yelling, but I can't.
 And I can't imagine getting my kids to listen if I don't yell at them. ...Can you move in with me for a week?!” -

-our job to teach them, and how else can we get them to listen?
+all, it's our job to teach them, and how else can we get them to listen?
 It’s not like yelling hurts them; they barely listen, they roll their eyes.
-Of course

 Of course they know we love them, even if we yell.
 Right?